drewharts/wiseman/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent fonts
 - **Application images** - Made some images the background of the actual page.

+## JavaScript deliverable

+For this deliverable I made my application functional to login to spotify and grab their profile details and top listened artists.

+- **login** - When you press enter or the login button it takes you to the voting page.
+- **database** - Displayed the top artists.
+Currently this is stored and retrieved from Spotify, but eventually we will store each user's results in the database.
+- **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- **application logic** - You can login to spotify and see your spotify profile and your top 3 listened to artists whether it's all-time, the last 6 months, or the last month.